osreboot/Ridhvl/README.md

         super(60, 1280, 720, "Ridhvl Test!", new HvlDisplayModeDefault());
     }

-    //Initialize is called once on program startup
+    // Initialize is called once on program startup
     @Override
     public void initialize() {
         // Loading a texture